emin-grbo/WWDCLounges/index.md

 is the refreshable property the only SwiftUI property that supports async code?

 ### A:
 The task modifier also provides support for async code out of the box!
 Generally, we only make user provided closures async if we can provide some additional utility to you by doing so, such as canceling a task when the attached view’s lifetime ends, or finishing the refresh animation.
-If you want to dispatch to async code in other places, you can use an async block! (edited)
+If you want to dispatch to async code in other places, you can use an async block!

 ---